jhuang0420/CMPINF0010_Final_Project/README.md

 ####

 ### Description and Links to the datasets used:
 #### Healthy Ride Stations [https://data.wprdc.org/dataset/healthyride-stations]: Healthy Ride is a public bike-sharing system in Pittsburg with over 100 stations and 550 bikes.
-This dataset contains the most recent information about the locations, names, bike id numbers, and dock capacities of healthy ride stations.
+This dataset contains the most recent information about the locations, names, bike id numbers, and dock capacities of each healthy ride station.
 ####
 ####